Bhat-Gurunandan/ajeeb-goa/markdown/04_chapter-4.md

-According to Arvind Khutkar, a senior bureaucrat in the Goa administration, khunti was the term primarily used to set boundaries of each village by piercing a wooden pole (khunti) at all its four corners.
-In his Kalay village of Sanguem taluka, there are also *rakhandars* (protector deities) worshipped at six different places in all the directions at these village borders, called Charvadyancho Aajo, Kuddo Aajo, Mhal *Khunti*, Vagro Siddh (Dhal *Khunti*), Shelincho Aajo and Devagat.
+According to Arvind Khutkar, a senior bureaucrat in the Goa administration, khunti was the term primarily used to set boundaries of each village by piercing a wooden pole (*khunti*) at all its four corners.
+In his Kalay village of Sanguem taluka, there are also *rakhandars* (protector deities) worshipped at six different places in all the directions at these village borders, called *Charvadyancho Aajo, Kuddo Aajo, Mhal Khunti, Vagro Siddh (Dhal *Khunti*), Shelincho Aajo* and *Devagat*.
 The families of khuntkars, who are traditionally the tribal priests (Jalmi or Velip), are given the responsibility of worshipping all these *rakhandars*.
 Tribes with the surname Khutkar are also found in Harvalem village of Bicholim,